-The stable outlook reflects our assessment of Chelan's strong financial policies regarding DSC and liquidity, as well as its low-cost power supply.
-The outlook also reflects our expectation that management's will continue to enact budget measures to counter any revenue shortfalls that would occur in its wholesale operations, to achieve its targeted liquidity levels.
-We do not expect to raise or lower the rating during our two-year outlook period.
+The stable outlook reflects our assessment of Chelan's extremely low cost power and the financial flexibility that provides, as well as its strong financial position and declining debt burden.
+The outlook also reflects our expectation that management will continue to enact budget measures to counter any revenue shortfalls that would occur in its wholesale operations, to achieve its targeted liquidity levels.